zkutalik/ssimp_software/docu/manual.md

 [//]: -------------------------------
 The options `--gwas`, `--ref` and `--out` are required arguments.
 Some options (e.g. `--lambda`) have `[defaults]` defined, and other options (e.g. `--log`) are entirely optional.

-Note that arguments can be shortend, e.g. `--wind` instead of `--window.width`.
+Note that arguments can be shortenend, e.g. `--wind` instead of `--window.width`.

 `--gwas [no default]`, path to the GWAS dataset.
 The file's extension (e.g. `.txt`) does not matter.
 The delimiter (comma, space or tab) is detected automatically.
 Common column names are recognised automatically (for details see section `GWAS dataset`).
 The minimal set of columns that should be provided, are: SNP-id, Z-statistics, reference allele and risk allele.
 Missings have to be marked as `NA` or left empty.